|

 So far so good.

-and got down on his hands and knees.
-He tilted his head and took a peek.
+closet and got down on his hands and knees.
+He tilted his head and took

+a peek.
 At first, all he could see were dust bunnies.
-Then, when his eyes adjusted
+Then, when his

-to the dimness under the bed, he saw a thick liquid oozing from a large
+eyes adjusted to the dimness under the bed, he saw a thick liquid oozing

 Hesitantly, he extended his arm and reached for it.
 The bag’s